CGRU/cgru/docs/afanasy/tickets.rst

 if a png file with the same name exists in the directory:

 ``cgru/icons/tickets``

+If a ticket icon file exists, GUI will replace ticket name with its icon.
+Unlike serivce, where icon is painted along with name.
+Also ticket icon will not be resized to a square image, so ticket can be painted as a rectangle.
+This is done to make tickets and services more differ in a GUI, to not to mess them.
+And they will be differ more, if tickets names will be uppercase, unlike services, that are all lowercase.

 Also pool tickets has a maximum hosts limit.
 This is mostly needed for licence hosts limits.